MSLNZ/GTC/docs/API/uncertain_numbers.rst

 where the :math:`X_i` are influence quantities.

-Nevertheless, the actual quantities :math:`X_1, X_2, \cdots` are not known; only estimates :math:`x_1, x_2, \cdots` are available.
-These estimates are used to calculate a measured value that is approximately equal to the measurand
+Once again, the actual quantities :math:`X_1, X_2, \cdots` are not known; only estimates :math:`x_1, x_2, \cdots` are available.
+These are used to calculate a measured value that is approximately equal to the measurand

 .. math::